 Each meeting will, of course, be different to the next.
 And the focus from one meeting to the next may also shift.
-These techniques can be used when needed, or as a longer-term process of refining the way meetings on a particular project or with your team are run.
-However you choose to use them, what is essential is to find ways to unlock people’s trust and respect in one another.
-By doing this, not only will your meetings become more productive, they won’t feel like black holes any more.
+These techniques can be used when you need them, or as a longer-term process of changing and adapting meeting behaviours.
+However you choose to use them, what is essential is to find ways to unlock people’s trust and respect in one another, and to build confidence and energy for leading meetings too.
+By doing this, not only will your meetings become more productive and purposeful, they won’t feel like black holes anymore.

 These techniques were created for, and shared through, our weekly Friday Gift and Tonics; short pieces of writing designed to spark a moment of creativity.
 As a team we commit to using these techniques at our own meetings to challenge our default approaches and create opportunities to improve how we work.

 If you would like to sign up to our mailing list and receive a weekly Friday G&T click here.
 Or if you are already on our mailing list and don’t yet receive Friday G&T’s but would like to, please email Louise.

 If you enjoyed this blog, you might also like: